Le Mamea Makalau

-Le Mamea Makalau also known as Le Mamea MK (died 10 September 1894) was a Samoan high chief, civil servant, diplomat, and author.
-Le Mamea Makalau held the high chief title of Le Mamea from Matatutu Lefaga.
+Le Mamea Makalau also known as Le Mamea MK (died 10 September 1894) was a Samoan high chief, judge, civil servant, diplomat, and author.
+Le Mamea Makalau held the high chief title of Le Mamea from Matautu Lefaga.
 He held senior positions in the (precolonial) Samoan Kingdom where he served as Minister of the Interior in the government of King Malietoa Laupepa.
 He travelled to Washington DC as Samoa's Envoy Extraordinary and Plenipotentiary to negotiate a treaty with the United States to make Samoa a US protectorate.

 Treaty of Friendship and Commerce between the United States and the Samoan Islands

 Le Mamea signed the Treaty of Friendship and Commerce between the United States and the Samoan Islands on 17 January 1878 which was ratified in 1878.
 This treaty gave the USA rights to set up a coaling station in Pago Pago on the island of Tutuila.